-The vision for the project is to deliver a well-used venue, with performance, conference and exhibition capabilities, which interacts with the city, attracts visitors and business tourists, boosts the local economy and builds on the legacy created by the UK City of Culture 2017.
+The vision for the project is to deliver a well-used venue in Hull, with performance, conference and exhibition capabilities, which interacts with the City, attracts visitors and business tourists, boosts the local economy and builds on the legacy created by the UK City of Culture 2017.

 - cater for a maximum capacity of 3,500 (seated and standing)